Mapping Species Distributions

 GENERAL INFORMATION

-Photos are how we visualize our wild plants, and photos on E-Flora BC are a big part of the project.
+Photos are how we visualize our wild species, and photos on E-Flora BC are a big part of the project.
 Donations of photos are always very welcome.
 If you are interested in donating photos for use on the E-Flora site, details on how to submit them, the types of photos we are looking for, copyrights and permissions, and how photos will be selected are provided below.

 Seaside bittercress (Cardamine angulata), photo by Gary Ansell.